Physical child abuse is a serious problem. Here are some facts:

 Counseling and support groups are available for children and for abusive parents who want to get help.

 There are state and other government departments or agencies that are responsible for the protection of children younger than age 18.
 Child protection agencies usually make a decision whether the child should go into foster care or can return home.
 Child protection agencies generally make every effort to reunite families when possible.
 The system varies from state to state, but usually involves a family court or a court that handles child abuse cases.

 Battered child syndrome; Physical abuse - children

 Berkowitz CD, Stewart ST. Child maltreatment.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 63.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 66.